juliapampus/DataspaceConnector/docs/pages/deployment/configuration.md

 this to your needs, take the received string and place it in the `config.json`.

 If you want to connect to a running connector or any other system running at `https://`, keep in mind that you need to add the keystore to your truststore.
-Otherwise the communication will fail.
+Otherwise, the communication will fail.
 With the provided truststore, the Dataspace Connector accepts its own localhost certificate, public certificates, and any IDS keystore that was provided by the Fraunhofer AISEC.